Today we’re going to talk about actuators. There’s probably not a day that goes by where you don’t use or encounter an actuator at home, or at work.

 Robots are very good at pick-and-place tasks, welding, and painting.

-They are excellent at doing tedious repeatable tasks that were performed by a human a few years ago.
+Robots are excellent at doing tedious repeatable tasks that were performed by a human a few years ago.

-Robots can be used for more complex assignments such as manufacturing automobiles on an assembly line or executing very delicate and precise tasks in the surgical operating room.
+Robots can be used for more complex assignments such as manufacturing automobiles on an assembly line, or executing very delicate and precise tasks in the surgical operating room.

+Robots come in many shapes and sizes.
+The type of robot is defined by how many axes are used.
 The main component of every robot is the servo motor actuator.
 For each axis, there is at least one servo motor actuator that moves to support that part of the robot.

+For example, a 6-axis robot has 6 servo motor actuators.
 A servo motor actuator receives a command to go to a specific position and then acts on that command.

 New trends in actuator technology